3bdlrhman/Candidate/README.md

 - Add or update candidate records.
 - Asynchronous operations for better performance and scalability.
-- Generic repository pattern for flexible data access.
+- Repository pattern for flexible data access.

 ## Technologies Used